-- The intention of the parties is still relevant but no longer decisive. - Statements by the parties, including contractual statements, are not decisive of the nature of the relationship. - The real nature of the relationship can be ascertained by analysing the tests that have been historically applied such as control, integration, and the "fundamental" test. - The fundamental test examines whether a person performing the services is doing so on their own account. - Another matter which may assist in the determination of the issue is industry practice although this is far from determinative of the primary question. - 28.
-The Supreme Court said (at [32]) that Judge Shaw had accurately stated what s 6 requires the courts to do, and had listed the relevant matters to be considered under it.
+- 31. The Supreme Court said at [32] that Judge Shaw had accurately stated what s 6 requires the courts to do, and had listed the relevant matters to be considered under that section.
 The Supreme Court said that "all relevant matters" certainly include the written and oral terms of the contract between the parties and that the terms will usually contain indications of the parties' common intention concerning the status of their relationship.
-The Supreme Court said it was clear from Judge Shaw's judgment that "she was very much alive to the need to begin by looking at the written terms and conditions which had been agreed to by Mr Bryson and Three Foot Six Ltd". - 29.
-The Supreme Court made it clear that the common law tests for determining employment status were relevant under s 6 when it stated (at [32]) that "'[a]II relevant matters' equally clearly requires the Court or Authority to have regard to features of control and integration and to ... the fundamental test".
-It also said (at [33]) that Judge Shaw was correct in saying that the real nature of the relationship could be ascertained by analysing the tests that historically have been applied, such as the control, integration and fundamental tests.
-The Supreme Court said that Judge Shaw:
+The Supreme Court said it was clear from Judge Shaw's judgment that "she was very much alive to the need to begin by looking at the written terms and conditions which had been agreed to by Mr Bryson and Three Foot Six Ltd". - 32.
+The Supreme Court made it clear that the common law tests for determining employment status were relevant under s 6 when the court stated at [32] that ""[a]II relevant matters' equally clearly requires the Court or the authority to have regard to features of control and integration and to ... the fundamental test".
+The court also said at [33] that Judge Shaw was correct in saying that the real nature of the relationship could be ascertained by analysing the tests that historically have been applied, such as the control, integration and fundamental tests:

-obviously was not suggesting that these three customary indicia were to be applied exclusively.
-She correctly used them, in conjunction with the other relevant matters to which she referred, in an endeavour to determine the real nature of the relationship, as directed by s 6(2).
+...The Judge [Judge Shaw] obviously was not suggesting that these three customary indicia were to be applied exclusively.
+She correctly used them, in conjunction with the other relevant matters to which she referred, in an endeavour to determine the real nature of the relationship, as directed by s 6(2). ...

-30. In the Employment Court, Judge Shaw had concluded that the fact Mr Bryson required six weeks training for the position with Three Foot Six Ltd indicated that he could not be said to have been contracting his skills because he did not have the relevant experience.
+33. In the Employment Court, Judge Shaw had concluded that the fact Mr Bryson required six weeks training for the position with Three Foot Six Ltd indicated that he could not be said to have been contracting his skills because he did not have the relevant experience.
 The company closely controlled the work Mr Bryson did, including requirements about attendance at meetings and specific work hours, which included time when his services were not required.
-If he had been an independent contractor he would not have been paid for the down time and would have been free to get on with his own private business.
+If he had been an independent contractor, he would not have been paid for the down time and would have been free to get on with his own private business.
 Judge Shaw emphasised that her decision was based solely on the individual circumstances of Mr Bryson's employment and was not to be regarded as affecting the status of any other employee in the film industry.